-- Discuss the information necessary to develop Requirements Documents that will support a science and risk based approach to qualification.
-Given the necessary information and a list of requirements, identify those that are necessary for product quality and those that are business / safety related.
+- Discuss the information necessary to develop Requirements Documents that will support a science and risk-based approach to focus the qualification effort.
+Given the necessary information and a list of requirements, identify those that are necessary for product quality and those that are business/safety related.

-- Apply risk management methodologies throughout design and verification phases.
+- Apply risk management throughout the design and verification phases.
 Explain the link between risk assessments, design review, and quality risk management.

-- Understand and examine the development of a Verification Strategy that incorporates use of vendor testing, construction quality assurance, site acceptance testing, installation checks, and functional testing.
+- Understand and examine the development of a C&Q/Verification Strategy that incorporates use of vendor testing, construction quality assurance, site acceptance testing, installation checks, and functional testing.

-- Know what is involved in a system Acceptance and Release report given requirements, critical aspects, and verification test results in compliance with a verification strategy.
+- Know what is involved in a system Acceptance and Release report given requirements, critical aspects/critical design elements, and verification test results in compliance with a verification strategy.